 Using a French Press for brewing tea can produce a flavorful and robust cup of tea.
-Just clean your French press thoroughly between uses to avoid any residual flavors from previous brews.
+Clean your French press thoroughly between uses to avoid residual flavors from previous brews.

 Moka Pot vs. French Press: What Coffee Maker Do Italians Use?

 In Italy, the Moka Pot is not just a coffee maker.
 It’s a cultural icon.
 The Bialetti Moka Express has been a staple in Italian homes since Alfonso Bialetti invented it.
 It has become a symbol of Italian coffee culture.
 The Moka Pot is so famous in Italy that it’s hard to find a home that doesn’t have one.

 One of the reasons the Moka Pot is so famous in Italy is its simplicity.
 It’s a straightforward device that requires only water, coffee, and a heat source to make a rich, flavorful cup of coffee.
 The Moka Pot is also more affordable than an espresso machine, making it accessible to all Italian households.

 But the Moka Pot is more than just a coffee maker; it’s a part of Italian culture.
 The sound of a Moka Pot brewing on a stove is familiar and comforting to many Italians, and the smell of freshly brewed coffee is an integral part of their daily routine.